 If the Temporary Assistance payment is a direct deposit, all cash payments to that individual will be by direct deposit, including:

-If the bank is unable to locate an account or if the account has been closed, the bank returns the payment to US Bank and the Family Support Division is notified.
-The direct deposit is canceled.
-Future payments are available through EBT.
+The direct deposit is canceled if the bank is unable to locate an account or if the account has been closed.
 A “U” for undelivered is entered into the status column of IPAY.
-It is changed to “C” when the payment is canceled by the director of Budget and Finance.
+It is changed to “C” when the payment is canceled.
+Budget and Finance cancels the payment.
 Participants with EBT cards will receive cash benefits, including the undelivered benefit, on the EBT card.
 Participants without an EBT card will have one issued with this benefit.

 If a participant has an EBT card, then chooses direct deposit, the cash benefits remaining in the EBT account can be accessed by the participant even after direct deposit starts.